lbnl-science-it/cborg-web/content/english/pages/models.md

 e5-large-v2 is based on research originating from Microsoft Research, as described in Text Embeddings by Weakly-Supervised Contrastive Pre-training.
 Liang Wang, Nan Yang, Xiaolong Huang, Binxing Jiao, Linjun Yang, Daxin Jiang, Rangan Majumder, Furu Wei, arXiv 2022.

-e5-large-v2 is a popular embedding model for vector search and retreival augmented generation.
+e5-large-v2 is a popular embedding model for vector search and retreival augmented generation, but is a small embedding model by current standards.

 - **Endpoint Location**: LBNL IT Division Data Center
 - **Use Cases**: Query and Passage Encoding